 Brushes – Some time in the early ‘twenties, drummers began using the wire fly-swatters found in every home on their drums in particularly quiet musical settings, or for a special effect.
 Soon drum manufacturers cottoned onto the idea and began to produce and advertise specially-made ‘rhythm brushes’ in their catalogues.
 Chauncey Morehouse made the first confirmed recording with brushes in 1923 (although we don’t know whether he was using ‘rhythm brushes’ or real fly-swatters!), and in subsequent years brush playing became an accepted and fundamental part of jazz drumming, as it still is today.
 During the ‘twenties, drummers such as Ben Pollack and Zutty Singleton were identified as particularly fine brush players, but nearly all of our Heroes were thoroughly adept in their use and recorded with them at one point or another.

 Chicago style – ‘Chicago style’ has had several distinct meaning at different points in time throughout the history of Jazz.
 Initially it referred to the vibrant jazz scene created predominantly by black musicians who had migrated north from New Orleans and its environs in the early ‘20s.
 Their music was built around two-beat time and often featured medium to large bands playing detailed arrangements that contained a strong blues element: important drummer Heroes included Tubby Hall and Andrew Hilaire.
-A younger generation of predominantly white, Chicago-born musicians that came of age in the middle years of the decade – despite drawing most of their inspiration from their Southern predecessors – came to take ‘Chicago style’ jazz in a different direction, playing a freewheeling, individualistic music that tended towards swing in its rhythmic construction.
+A younger generation of predominantly white, Chicago-born musicians that came of age in the middle years of the decade – despite drawing most of their inspiration from their Southern predecessors – came to take ‘Chicago style’ jazz in an entirely different direction, playing a freewheeling, individualistic music that tended towards swing in its rhythmic construction.
 This second Chicagoan idiom was propelled by drummers such as Dave Tough, Bob Conselman and Gene Krupa.

 Chinese cymbal – A cymbal conforming to the traditional Chinese shape, usually with a squared-off bell and an upwardly-flanged edge.
 Chinese cymbals produce a raw, exotic wash of sound ideal for cutting through a band at dramatic moments, and were already popular with ragtime drummers in the 1910s as a fearsome noise-making device.
 In the mid-late 1920s drummers such as Vic Berton, Chauncey Morehouse and Stan King began to fully explore the potential of multi-cymbal setups, combining the sharp and characterful tone of the Chinese type, played with various sticks and mallets, with the more melodious sound of Turkish-style cymbals.
 Chinese-style cymbals are still extremely common today.